GGA23/NSGCN/README.md

 # UGCN-SN
-A PyTorch implementation of UGCN-SN "Universal Graph Convolutional Networks with Selective Neighbors". \n code is coming soon
+A PyTorch implementation of UGCN-SN "Universal Graph Convolutional Networks with Selective Neighbors". <br>
+code is coming soon